cambridge-cares/TheWorldAvatar/Agents/MetOfficeAgent/README.md

 ## Prerequisites

 Retrieving data from the MetOffice DataPoint API requires registration for the [DataPoint] platform.
-Before building and deploying the Docker image, several key properties need to be set in the [Docker compose file]:
+Before building and deploying the Docker image, several key properties need to be set in the [Docker compose file] (further details and defaults are provided in the file):

 ### **1) The environment variables used by the agent container**